ArjunReddy07/wind-stf/docs/thesis/md/background.md

 ![image-20200616234156789](/home/jonasmmiguel/.config/Typora/typora-user-images/image-20200616234156789.png)

 Fig ???.
-The DCRNN architecture.
+The DCRNN architecture (adapted from \cite{li2018dcrnn}).

 **ST-GCN**.
-A spatial-temporal graph is generated by stacking graph frames from all timesteps, each frame representing the graph state at a specific time.
+A spatial-temporal graph is generated by stacking graph frames from all timesteps, each frame representing the graph state at a specific time (\ref{fig-stgcn}).
 The spatial-temporal graph is partitioned and to each of its nodes is assigned a weight vector.
 Finally, a graph convolution is performed on the weighted spatial-temporal graph.

 ![image-20200616235706340](/home/jonasmmiguel/.config/Typora/typora-user-images/image-20200616235706340.png)